Caravaggio: Oeuvre

-Art theft
+Theft

 In October 1969, two thieves entered the Oratory of Saint Lawrence in Palermo, Sicily, and stole Caravaggio's Nativity with St. Francis and St. Lawrence from its frame.
 Experts estimated its value at $20 million.

 Following the theft, Italian police set up an art theft task force with the specific aim of re-acquiring lost and stolen artworks.
 Since the creation of this task force, many leads have been followed regarding the Nativity.
 Former Italian mafia members have stated that Nativity with St. Francis and St. Lawrence was stolen by the Sicilian Mafia and displayed at important mafia gatherings.
 Former mafia members have said that the Nativity was damaged and has since been destroyed.

-The whereabouts of the artwork are still unknown.
+The whereabouts of the painting are still unknown.
 A reproduction currently hangs in its place in the Oratory of San Lorenzo.

-Legacy
+In December 1984, Saint Jerome Writing (Caravaggio, Valletta) was stolen from the St. John's Co-Cathedral, Malta.
+The canvas was cut out of the frame.
+The painting was recovered two years later, following negotiations between the thieves and Fr.
+Marius J. Zerafa, then the Director of Museums in Malta.
+A full account of the theft and successful recovery had been recorded by Fr.
+Marius J. Zerafa in his book Caravaggio Diaries.

+In popular culture

 Caravaggio's work has been widely influential in late-20th-century American gay culture, with frequent references to male sexual imagery in paintings such as The Musicians and Amor Victorious.
-British filmmaker Derek Jarman made a critically applauded biopic entitled Caravaggio in 1986.
-Several poems written by Thom Gunn were responses to specific Caravaggio paintings.
+Several poems written by Thom Gunn were responses to specific Caravaggio paintings, and British filmmaker Derek Jarman made a critically applauded biopic entitled Caravaggio in 1986.

+Another biopic, L'Ombra di Caravaggio (Caravaggio's Shadow), directed by Michele Placido and starring Riccardo Scamarcio, was released in 2022.

+Caravaggio was prominently featured as motif in Steven Zaillian's Netflix series Ripley, based on Patricia Highsmith's book The Talented Mr. Ripley.
+The murder of Rannucchio is also depicted.
+Caravaggio is portrayed by Daniele Rienzo.

+Contemporary analysis and Modernist revisitation

+Caravaggio's baroque art was rediscovered as self-consciously political in the 1999 book Quoting Caravaggio by Mieke Bal.
 In 2013, a touring Caravaggio exhibition called "Burst of Light: Caravaggio and His Legacy" opened in the Wadsworth Atheneum Museum of Art in Hartford, Connecticut.
 The show included five paintings by the master artist that included Saint John the Baptist in the Wilderness (1604–1605) and Martha and Mary Magdalene (1589).
 The whole travelled to France and also to Los Angeles, California.
-Other Baroque artists like Georges de La Tour, Orazio Gentileschi, and the Spanish trio of Diego Velazquez, Francisco de Zurbaran, and Carlo Saraceni were also included in the exhibitions.
+Other Baroque artists like Georges de La Tour, Orazio Gentileschi, and the Spanish trio of Diego Velazquez, Francisco de Zurbarán, and Carlo Saraceni were also included in the exhibitions.

-In 2022 a new biopic about Caravaggio was revived with L'Ombra di Caravaggio, an italian-french movie directed by Michele Placido.
+In 2017 the Metropolitan Museum of Art exhibited Caravaggio's Last Two Paintings that displayed its The Denial of Saint Peter, and Caravaggio’s The Martyrdom of Saint Ursula (loaned by the Banca Intesa Sanpaolo, Naples).